packbackbooks/engineering-docs/the-sprint.md

 ![A visual representation of the sequencing of meetings in each sprint](sprint_process.drawio.png)

 Despite the image above looking pretty busy, there are very few regular meetings for engineers.
 On nine out of ten working days, the only scheduled meeting is a 15-minute sync up with your team members.

 From left-to-right on the diagram, the meetings that happen each sprint are as follows

 ### Team sprint planning

-This meeting marks the start of a new sprint. and is when you meet with the members of your team to
+This meeting marks the start of a new sprint and is when you meet with the members of your team to

 * align on team-level goals for the new sprint
 * resolve any outstanding questions about planned work